 Try this walnut and black bean wrap recipe

-The world's most popular berry is packed with a myriad of key nutrients that support older women's health.
-Strawberries are an excellent source of vitamin C – many women post-50 don't get enough of this crucial vitamin in their diets – as well as folate (vitamin B12).
+The world's most popular berry is packed with myriad key nutrients that may help support older women's health.
+Strawberries are, for example, an excellent source of vitamin C – deficiency of which we may be susceptible as we get older, as well as folate (vitamin B9), which we may also be lacking as we get older.

 Eat the rainbow – why colourful food helps your health